ameli/restoreio/docs/source/user_guide/user_guide.rst

 User Guide
 **********

-This user guide offers both a quick overview of package usage and more in-depth details.
-We recommend starting with the :ref:`Quick Start <quick-start-sec>` section and then acquainting yourself with the function arguments detailed in the following sections.
-You may find it helpful to read this user guide alongside the :ref:`API reference <api>` for a comprehensive understanding.
+This user guide provides both a concise overview of package usage and comprehensive details.
+We suggest beginning with the :ref:`Quick Start <quick-start-sec>` section, followed by familiarizing yourself with the function arguments and input/output datasets described in the subsequent sections.
+Reading this user guide alongside the :ref:`API reference <api>` will provide you with a well-rounded understanding.

 .. toctree::
     :hidden: